Shortwave radio

-Shortwave radio is radio transmission using shortwave (SW) radio frequencies.
-There is no official definition of the band, but the range always includes all of the high frequency band (HF), which extends from 3 to 30 MHz (100 to 10 metres); above the medium frequency band (MF), to the bottom of the VHF band.
+Shortwave radio is radio transmission using radio frequencies in the shortwave bands (SW).
+There is no official definition of the band range, but it always includes all of the high frequency band (HF), which extends from 3 to 30 MHz (approximately 100 to 10 metres in wavelength).
+It lies between the medium frequency band (MF) and the bottom of the VHF band.

 Radio waves in the shortwave band can be reflected or refracted from a layer of electrically charged atoms in the atmosphere called the ionosphere.
 Therefore, short waves directed at an angle into the sky can be reflected back to Earth at great distances, beyond the horizon.
 This is called skywave or "skip" propagation.
-Thus shortwave radio can be used for communication over very long distances, in contrast to radio waves of higher frequency, which travel in straight lines (line-of-sight propagation) and are limited by the visual horizon, about 64 km (40 miles).
+Thus shortwave radio can be used for communication over very long distances, in contrast to radio waves of higher frequency, which travel in straight lines (line-of-sight propagation) and are generally limited by the visual horizon, about 64 km (40 miles).

-Shortwave broadcasts of radio programs played an important role in the early days of radio history.
-In World War II it was used as a propaganda tool for an international audience.
-The heyday of international shortwave broadcasting was during the Cold War between 1960 and 1980.
+Shortwave broadcasts of radio programs played an important role in international broadcasting for many decades, serving both to provide news and information and as a propaganda tool for an international audience.
+The heyday of international shortwave broadcasting was during the Cold War between 1960 and 1990.